Perspective | In 1899, tourists to D.C. could visit Egypt and Rome at the Halls of the Ancients

 Before and after the war, Smith traveled the globe.
 In 1851, he visited the Great Exhibition in London’s Crystal Palace.

 “I’m guessing he went as a businessperson and came away amazed by the world,” said Jeremy Graboyes, a District lawyer and amateur historian.
 Graboyes became fascinated by Smith after finding mentions of the Halls of the Ancients in old District guidebooks.
-He recounted Smith’s story on his blog, duckpie.com.
+He recounted Smith’s story on his blog, DuckPie.com.

-Before building the attraction in Washington, Smith built several other history-themed buildings.
-In Saratoga Springs, N.Y., he constructed the House of Pansa, a full-scale reconstruction of a Roman villa as described in Edward Bulwer-Lytton’s “The Last Days of Pompeii.”
+Before creating the attraction in Washington, Smith constructed several other history-themed buildings.
+In Saratoga Springs, N.Y., he built the House of Pansa, a full-scale reconstruction of a Roman villa as described in Edward Bulwer-Lytton’s “The Last Days of Pompeii.”
 In St. Augustine, Fla., he built a house, the Villa Zorayda, and a hotel, the Casa Monica, inspired by Moorish architecture.

 These were fine as far as they went, but Smith harbored a grander scheme: A massive collection of buildings in Washington collectively known as the National Galleries of History and Art.